SiwonP/bob/README.md

 * Make a proper header/footer for the posts (e.g. adding links to social networks such as tweeter, github, dev.to ...).
 * Complete the CSS files.
-* Support long arguments on the command line for more readability.
 * Add a comment/like section ?
 * Adding a git component, and a server configuration to allow synchronisation.
   Maybe the drafts folder on the personal computer triggers changes on the git